 View the transcript from Live Discussion: ADHD Family Solutions

-Adolescent Psychiatrist Dr. Dorothy Stubbe, Thursday, Sept.
+dolescent Psychiatrist Dr. Dorothy Stubbe, Thursday, Sept.
 18th at 2 p.m.
-ET
+E

 Dr. Dorothy Stubbe is a board certified child and adolescent psychiatrist and Associate Professor and Program Director of The Yale Child Study Center’s world-renowned psychiatry program.
 Her focus includes innovation in education and training, assessment and treatment of children and adolescents with complex psychiatric disorders and working in school settings to optimize the mental health of students.